-The Reserve Bank of India’s announcement sunk the Indian rupee back below 102 to the pound sterling.
+The Reserve Bank of India’s QE announcement sunk the Indian rupee as low as 105 to the pound sterling.

 Unlike Latin American countries, which continue to benefit from a U.S. recovery, Asian countries are vulnerable to economic austerity in Saudi Arabia and elsewhere in the Middle East due to the drop in demand for Oil during the Covid pandemic.
 More than 60% of remittances to India, Bangladesh and Pakistan come from Gulf countries.

 The foreign exchange market convention for GBP/INR is to quote Indian Rupee as Rupee per US dollar.
 Thus a higher GBP/INR rate actually means one rupee is worth less, that is you can buy more rupee for 1 GBP.

 The Federal Reserve’s message to the markets that it was preparing to reduce bond purchases sent most USD/Asian and Emerging Market Currencies higher.
 INR Forecasts

 GBP/USD – closed the week at 1.4160 (1.4210 last week).
 The Fed’s hawkish shift hit the Pound hard, pushing it 1.6% lower in 2 days.
 GBP Forecasts